-- In the application, let the VDD and VBAT supply voltages fall to a level below 100 mV for more than 200 ms before a new power-on. - If the above workaround cannot be applied, and the boot follows a power-on reset, erase the RTC domain by software.
+In the application, let the VDD and VBAT supply voltages fall to a level below 100 mV for more than 200 ms before a new power-on.
+If the above workaround cannot be applied, and the boot follows a power-on reset, erase the RTC domain by software.

-In order to discriminate the power-on reset from an exit from a shutdown mode when the shutdown mode is used, at least one backup register must have been previously programmed with a BKP\REG\VAL value with several bits set.
+When the application is using shutdown mode, user needs to discriminate between the power-on reset or an exit from a shutdown mode.

+For this purpose, at least one backup register must have been previously programmed with a BKP\REG\VAL value with 16 bits set and 16 bits cleared.